What Is Plantar Fasciitis?

 What is involved in having cryosurgery?

 Your treatment will take place in a bright, clean and airy treatment room, and will be carried out by Mr Robin Weaver, with assistance from another member of staff.
 Both Robin and his assistant will ensure you feel at ease during your appointment and will often chat to you throughout the treatment.

 You will be sat up (or laid back on request) in your own clothes, and you are welcome to bring a family member into the treatment with you.

 As with many minor procedure in which anesthetic is require, the first numbing injections are the most uncomfortable part of the treatment, but following these injections you wont feel any pain or discomfort.
-Some patients report feeling slight vibration from the probe, approximately 100 patients report feeling a cold sensation during a small portion of the treatment.
+Some patients report feeling slight vibration from the probe, approximately 1 in 100 patients report feeling a cold sensation during a small portion of the treatment.

 How is the treatment performed?

 The treatment is performed as an ultrasound guided injection technique.

 The full length of the treatment will typically last around 40 – 60 minutes, including administering anaesthetic and dressing the area after.